nikola-bodrozic/express-react-on-docker/README.md

 It calls Nodejs service to get data from the API endpoints.

-Axios in useEffect with Async / Await and unmount, Loader, Routes, Retry API calls, deal with error HTTP responses and axios timeout

 ## Debug locally react app

 - install `Debugger for Chrome` on Code